 Photography: Marcelo Donadussi

-Reasonably fragmented, the property previously did not present much natural light.
-After the renovation, the kitchen, assembled with the laundry area, gained a window and today has a great connection with the living area.
-A fair part of the success of these interventions resides on the project’s functional partitions, with custom cabinets that separate the areas, working as multifunctional walls that can also be used as storage.
-For example, the gray cabinet that separates the kitchen from the laundry room, the master bedroom’s wardrobe that hides the door to the bathroom, and also, the wardrobe that extends to the living room wall assuring privacy to the intimate area.
+Quite fragmented, the property previously did not exhibit the natural light that today illuminates the living room and the kitchen.
+After the renovation the Kitchen, integrated to the laundry area, got a window and today has a great connection with the living area.
+Much of the success of these interventions resides on the project’s functional partitions, with custom cabinets that separates the areas and still are used as storage.
+They are like multifunctional walls and bring space unity.
+By not working simply as walls, they don’t weigh.
+As examples, the gray cabinet that separates the kitchen from the laundry and the wardrobe that extends the living room wall assuring privacy to the intimate area.
+Also, the master bedroom’s wardrobe that hides the door to the bathroom.
 These solutions weren’t new in architecture.
-Since the 1950s, they’ve been used as an effective way to design small apartment interiors.
+Since the 1950’s, they’ve been used as an effective way to design small apartments interiors.

-The linear cupboard that covers the entire extension of the kitchen has a niche for decorative objects, a vertical drawer for spices and a barbecue grill (only possible after the renovation), a refrigerator and a door to the laundry area.
-All lined up just like a wall.
+The linear cupboard that covers the entire extension of the kitchen has a niche for decorative objects, vertical drawer with spices, barbecue grill (only possible after the renovation), refrigerator and a door to the laundry area.
+All lined up just as wall.
 The kitchen isle dimensions were adjusted to work as an extension of the preexisting wooden dining table.